arvinsalehi/arvinsalehi/README.md

 [Email](mailto:arvinsalehi99@gmail.com) | [LinkedIn](https://www.linkedin.com/in/arvin-salehi-55768120a/)

 ---
 ### Ones who got fullstack developer version of my CV.
-Or the cool nerd guys in the deeper depth of water.
+Or the version for the cool nerd guys in the deeper depth of water.
 YOUR DATA MERGES HERE.
 ## About Me
 // I hate commenting.
 - goal_a -> Be Good enought to contribute to the cool open source projects like [this](https://github.com/torvalds/linux), [this](https://github.com/riscv), and some others.